Home Sweet Home

-In order to assist us in arriving at an accurate amount for insurance purposes, you should provide as much information as possible about your home including square footage, building materials, etc.
+In order to assist your broker in arriving at an accurate amount for insurance purposes, you should provide as much information as possible about your home including square footage, building materials, etc.

-It is also important to periodically review your policy with your broker to make sure that the limits of insurance accurately reflect your home improvements.
+It is also important to periodically review your policy with your broker to make sure that the limits of insurance accurately reflect any home improvements.

 So, while home insurance policies are necessary for everyone, it is important that you purchase one that will fit your needs.